RangerRick/mw5modsync/README.md

 Running
 -------

-Right-click on the `do-sync.bat` file and run it as an administrator.
+Right-click on the `RUNME` file and run it as an administrator.

 (This is necessary to avoid issues with running powershell scripts without changing how your system handles script permissions.)